-Ficus trees are a popular houseplant that can be found in many homes.
-But for as attractive and easy to care for ficus trees are, they do have the one frustrating habit of dropping leaves seemingly without reason.
-This leaves many ficus owners asking “why is my ficus losing leaves?”
+Ficus trees are a popular houseplant that can be found in many homes, but the attractive and easy to care for ficus trees still have a frustrating habit of dropping leaves, seemingly without reason.
+This leaves many ficus owners asking, “Why is my ficus losing leaves?”
 The causes for dropping ficus leaves are many, but when you know what they are, this can help you pin down the reason your ficus tree leaves are falling off.

 To help with this, try to keep your ficus tree’s environment as stable as possible.
 Keep it away from drafty windows and doors, air conditioners and heaters.
 Use a humidifier in the winter, when the air gets dry.
 And, once you have placed your ficus tree in your home, do not move it.

 Water the soil only when the very top of the soil is dry, but also make sure that your ficus tree’s pot has good drainage.
 If you accidentally let your ficus tree’s soil dry out completely, you may need to soak the tree’s container in the tub for an hour to properly rehydrate the soil.
 If you have overwatered, root rot may have set in and you will need to treat the ficus tree for that.

 Too little light – Another reason for ficus tree leaves falling off is that the tree is getting too little light.
 Often, a ficus tree that is getting too little light will look sparse and spindly.
 New leaves may also appear pale or even white.

 In this case, you should move the ficus tree to a location where it will get more light.

 Pests – Ficus trees are susceptible to a few pests that can cause a ficus tree to drop leaves.
 Often, a sure sign of a pest problem will be that the leaves on the ficus tree will be sticky or have liquid dripping off them as well as falling off.
 If this is the problem, you will need to treat the plant with insecticide like neem oil.